cfpb/ccdb-data-pipeline/INSTALL.md

 export ENV=dev
 ```

-With your local Elasticsearch service running, you can now run the `make` option that uses the public CCDB data files:
+With your local Elasticsearch service running at localhost:9200, you can now run the `make` option that uses the public CCDB data files:

 ```bash
 make from_public